envms/fluentpdo/readme.md

 - Ability to build complex SELECT, INSERT, UPDATE & DELETE queries with little code
 - Type hinting for magic methods with code completion in smart IDEs

-## Requirements
+## Versions

+#### Version 2.x

-The latest (2.x) release of FluentPDO officially supports PHP 7.2 to PHP 7.4. v2.x is actively maintained.
+The stable release of FluentPDO and actively maintained.
+Officially supports PHP 7.3 to PHP 8.0, but it can work with previous versions of PHP 7.

+#### Version 1.x

-The legacy (1.x) release of FluentPDO works with PHP 5.4 to 7.1. **Note:** v1.x is no longer supported and will not be maintained or updated.
+The legacy release of FluentPDO.
+It is no longer supported and will not be maintained or updated.
+This version works with PHP 5.4 to 7.1.

+#### Version 3.x - alpha

+This version is a full rewrite of Fluent from the ground up.
+Its main advantage is significantly less memory usage and much greater performance in query building.
+It also places a few additional restrictions to make queries easier to read and maintain.
+Documentation has also been a very common request, and version 3 is being fully documented alongside development.
+Details and metrics will be posted once available.

 ## Reference